Bayesian quantum thermometry based on thermodynamic length: Bayesian estimation theory

-Having equipped the manifold with a metric structure, and constructed a distance function, we can develop a parameterization-invariant estimation theory by considering the mean-square distance~\cite{Jermyn_2005}.
+In this section we consider an implemented measurement $\Pi$ giving measurement data $x$, and the SLD reference measurement $\mathcal{L}$ defining the thermodynamic length.
 Suppose we denote the estimator of the true parameter value constructed using the measurement data $x$ as $\tilde{\theta}(x)$.
 Then, we may define the \emph{mean-square distance} based on \eqnref{eq:d_geo} as

 which provides a parameterization-invariant measure of the confidence assigned to the adopted parameter estimate.
-Note that the mean-square distance is conditional on the measurement data, i.e.,~it is a stochastic quantity.
+The mean-square distance is defined with respect to the likelihood function $p(x|\theta)$ associated with the implemented measurement $\Pi$, and it is defined with respect to the distance function associated with the SLD reference measurement $\mathcal{L}$.
+Furthermore, note that the mean-square distance is conditional on the measurement data, i.e.,~it is a stochastic quantity.